apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/testing.md

 lose all credibility with the project.

-You don't need to test from a VM within the AWS infrastructure; with the `-Dparallel=tests` option the non-scale tests complete in under ten minutes.
+You don't need to test from a VM within the AWS infrastructure; with the `-Dparallel=tests` option the non-scale tests complete in under twenty minutes.
 Because the tests clean up after themselves, they are also designed to be low cost.
 It's neither hard nor expensive to run the tests; if you can't, there's no guarantee your patch works.
 The reviewers have enough to do, and